 God is transcendent in the sense that he is still in the making, and immanent in the sense that he will bloom from the whole world.

 Extended discussions of Alexander’s theism can be found in Titus (1933) and Thomas (2016).
-More limited discussions can be found in McCarthy (1948) and Stiernotte (1954).
-Emergentist theologies—positions holding that in some sense God will emerge from the universe—are currently enjoying a revival, and in this context Clayton (2004) discusses Alexander’s system as a rival to his own.
+Brief discussions can be found in McCarthy (1948) and Stiernotte (1954).
+Emergentist theologies, holding that in some sense God will emerge from the universe, are currently enjoying a revival, and in this context Clayton (2004) discusses Alexander’s system as a rival to his own.

-In a late series of papers following the publication of Space, Time, and Deity, Alexander reportedly came across the system of Spinoza for the first time.
-In these papers—including Spinoza and Time (1921a) and “Lessons from Spinoza” (1927)—Alexander reconstructs his system as a “gloss” of Spinoza.
+After the publication of Space, Time, and Deity, Alexander reportedly came across the system of Spinoza for the first time.
+In a late series of papers, including Spinoza and Time (1921a) and “Lessons from Spinoza” (1927), Alexander reconstructs his system as a “gloss” of Spinoza.

-Spinoza argues in the Ethics that there is only one substance, and this substance is identical to God and nature.
+Spinoza’s Ethics argues there is only one substance, and this substance is identical with God and nature.
 The substance has an infinite number of attributes, including spatial extension, and it supports an infinity of dependent modes.
 Alexander argues that his system is similar to Spinoza’s except that he understands the single substance—Motion—to have only two attributes, space and time.

 In our gloss upon Spinoza the ultimate reality is full of Time, not timeless but essentially alive with Time, and the theatre of incessant change.
 It is only timeless in the sense that taken as a whole it is not particularised to any one moment of duration, but comprehends them all… Reality is Space-Time or motion itself, infinite or self-contained and having nothing outside itself.
 (Alexander 1921a: 39)

-Alexander argues that his gloss of Spinoza solves various problems in Spinoza’s original system.
+Alexander argues his gloss solves problems in Spinoza’s original system.
 He also praises Spinoza for successfully combining religious values and naturalism (Alexander 1927: 14).
 Alexander concludes one of his pieces on this topic by saying that he takes pride in the similarity between his system and Spinoza’s (Alexander 1921a: 79).
 Alexander was corresponding at this time with the Spinoza scholar Harold Joachim.

-There is very little secondary literature on this aspect of Alexander’s thought, although it has been argued that Alexander is best understood through Spinoza (Thomas 2013).
+There is very little secondary literature on this aspect of Alexander’s thought, although Thomas (2013) has argued Alexander is best understood through Spinoza.

 Alexander’s writing on art falls into two kinds.
-First, there are a number of essays on literature and art.
-These cover a wide range of topics—from the art of Jane Austen, to the writings of Pascal, to the origin of the creative impulse—and they are all reprinted in Alexander’s 1939.
-Second, there are the pieces that make up Alexander’s account of value.
+First, there are essays on literature and art.
+These are all reprinted in Alexander’s (1939), and cover a wide range of topics: from the art of Jane Austen, to the writings of Pascal, to the origin of the creative impulse.
+Second, there are the pieces comprising Alexander’s account of value.
 Alexander’s early interest in ethics—exemplified in his first monograph (1889)—survived in his later work as a preoccupation with the nature of value, albeit with a focus on the aesthetic value of beauty.
-Alexander’s 1920 contained several chapters on the nature of value, and he goes on to supplement these with a number of further papers on the same theme.
-These include “Naturalism and Value”, and “Value”, both of which are reprinted in Alexander’s Philosophical and Literary Pieces (1939); and “Morality as An Art” (1928).
-These papers culminate in another monograph, Beauty and Other Forms of Value (1933) and this constitutes Alexander’s most important work on the topic.
-Alexander’s writings on value are of greater philosophic interest than are those on literature and art.
+Alexander’s (1920) contained several chapters on the nature of value, and he goes on to supplement these with further papers on the same theme.
+These include “Naturalism and Value”, and “Value”, both reprinted in Alexander’s Philosophical and Literary Pieces (1939); and “Morality as An Art” (1928).
+These papers culminate in another monograph, Beauty and Other Forms of Value (1933), Alexander’s most important work on the topic.
+His writings on value are of greater philosophic interest than those on literature and art.

 The views that Alexander expresses in “Morality as An Art” provide a useful introduction to his full account.
-In this paper, Alexander argues that we can fruitfully understand morality by comparing it to fine art.
-He argues that, just as the value of beauty found in art is a human construction, so are moral values.
+In this paper, Alexander argues we can fruitfully understand morality by comparing it with fine art.
+He argues that, just as the value of beauty found in art is a human construction, so are moral values: